- Supplements Facts

 To date, Dr. Danhof and others have identified over 300 biologically active compounds in the remarkable Aloe vera plant - almost five times more than any other plant Dr. Danhof has come across in the world.

-What's more, Dr. Danhof personally inspects and tests every batch of Aloe vera used in TrueAloe™ to ensure it meets his high standards for purity and quality.
-You won't get it, if Dr. Danhof hasn't inspected it!
+What?s more, Dr. Danhof's lab inspects and tests every batch of Aloe vera used in TrueAloe™ to ensure it meets his high standards for purity and quality.
+You won?t get it, if it doesn't meet Dr. Danhof's standards.

 Why is the Aloe vera in TrueAloe™ such high quality?